 - 1. Agricultural policy and negotiations, and trade in agricultural products are among IICA's ongoing priorities.
-Since the GATT Uruguay Round and the inclusion of agriculture in the multilateral trade negotiations, IICA has adapted its cooperation activities to the new realities affecting the agriculture sector, and has analysed their impact on the agrifood sector from the political standpoint. - 2.
+Since the Uruguay Round of the General Agreement on Tariffs and Trade (GATT) and the inclusion of agriculture in the multilateral trade negotiations, IICA has adapted its cooperation activities to the new realities affecting the agriculture sector, and has analysed their impact on the agrifood sector from the political standpoint. - 2.
 The subject took on a new dimension with the launching in November 2003 of a new WTO round of multilateral trade negotiations in Doha, Qatar, known as the Doha Development Agenda, and became a priority for IICA in keeping with its commitment to support competitive and sustainable development of agriculture and the rural environment.
 Given that trade must serve to foster the development and wellbeing of our populations, especially in rural areas, IICA's concern is that these negotiations should suitably accommodate the objectives and interests of the countries of the region. - 3.
 With a view to expanding IICA's work in this sphere, the Director-General of IICA submitted a request in October 2009 to the Chair of the Committee on Agriculture, seeking observer status for the Institute.
 The WTO Membership examined the request in March 2010 and the Committee on Agriculture granted IICA ad hoc observer status in its regular meetings. - 4.
-This work plan will accordingly be submitted at the Committee's forthcoming regular meeting in September for circulation to WTO Members.
+Accordingly, on 26 August 2010 IICA submitted its Work Plan to the Committee's regular meeting held in September of that year, and it was implemented as proposed until September 2011. - 5.
+In order to ensure the continuity of IICA's commitment, a second Work Plan was prepared.
+This plan is to be submitted at the forthcoming regular meeting in November 2011 for circulation to WTO Members.